What are zirconia dental implants?

 Who can get zirconia dental implants?

 Well anyone can get a zirconia dental implant but the real question is who should get a zirconia dental implant.
 The answer depends on who you ask.
-The most likely candidate has one of several conditions.
-They are someone who has a high smile line, which means they show their gums when they smile, and they have thin tissue biotype, which means you can see through their gums.
-The ideal patient would also be someone with high esthetic demands.
-The success rate of zirconia dental implants v titanium dental implants is lower by about 5% Elnayef JOMI 2017.
-However, zirconia implants are better for the soft tissue.
+The most likely candidate has one of several conditions or concerns.
+The most likely candidate is someone who has concern about the health or allergy issues of titanium dental implants.
+Another candidate is someone who has a high smile line, which means they show their gums when they smile, and they have thin tissue biotype, which means you can see through their gums.

 Titanium allergy and zirconia dental implants